sirimribiy/sirimribiy/README.md

 ------------

 > Footnote: I haven't been providing support for the XOS project since November 2021.
-These ISOs are files that I have prepared completely in line with my own needs and that I have no shame in sharing them with you.
+These ISOs are files that I have prepared completely in line with my own needs and that I have sharing them with you.
 Please don't contact me for support.
 Always have the original Windows 10 image file on a USB stick as a backup.